-Official role at CRI: Clinical research assistant.
+Official role at CRI: Consumer Engagement.

 What does that mean you do?
 I’m a physiotherapist and also live with chronic illnesses.
 I use this dual clinical and lived experience perspective when working with the team.
 I work on design and implementation elements of our rehabilitation and healthcare system research work.
 I love solving problems to make healthcare more accessible and I take care of our team of telehealth-enabled research assistants.